-When the 200-day EMA is applied correctly, it can tell traders something.
+When applied correctly, the 200-day EMA can tell traders something.

-That something can be the current trend or a change in the trend.
+It is something which can be a trend or a change in the trend.

-The current trend can be up or down which does not create a profitable signal.
+The trend can be up or down, which does not create a profitable signal.

 It does not create profitable signals because the signals are always late.